jwalzer/vpnc-script-hooks/README.md

 ## examples

 There are currently two directories supplied, but others can be symlinked yourself.
-In `connect.d` you can see a subdirectory `by_host`.
+In `post-connect.d` you can see a subdirectory `by_host`.
 An example config that is used to connect to `vpn.example.com` has to be saved there with exactly this domain name.

 ```
   echo "called hook for vpn.example.com ... starting async setup"